daki7711/daki7711.github.io/_pages/about.md

 The goal is to predict quiz performance from the pattern of highlighting.
 In the previous workshop paper, we built separate linear models for each section of text.
 (A section of text is the unit we analyze and the unit that students are quizzed on.)
 The input data used for prediction is a high dimensional binary feature vector where each feature indicates whether or not a given word of a section is highlighted.
 The first hurdle was to find the best representation of highlights as input to the linear model.
 In my [previous work](https://www.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/Kimetal2020.pdf), we found that parsing the whole passage into words and reducing the dimension using PCA (Principal Component Analysis) can explain about 13% variance of the test performance.
 Although, this is an exciting result, this method has two problems.
 First, is that it is yet to be proven to be generalized in different sections and second it is extremely limited in that it is text dependent: we build a separate model for each section of text and therefore require training data for each section.

-## Two Questions

-* "What decision-making process does a machine need to have a mutual understanding with human?"
-* "What are the mathematical theories that make machines perceive information efficiently?"